 - off-street bike paths

-- intersections with motor vehicle speeds below 30 km/h
+- intersections with motor vehicle speeds up to 30 km/h

 - residential street intersections

 The following infrastructure features were the least safe: